Katy Börner: Recognition

 In 2012, Börner was named an American Association for the Advancement of Science (AAAS) Fellow.
 In 2017, Börner became a Humboldt Fellow and collaborated with colleagues at the Dresden University of Technology in Germany.
 In 2018, Börner was elected as an ACM Fellow for "contributions to methods and tools that enable users to render data into actionable insights."
 In 2019, Börner was honored with the inaugural Ada Lovelace Award by the city of Bloomington, Indiana, in recognition of her contributions to the fields of science, technology, engineering, art, and math (STEAM).

 Additional publications

-In addition to the Atlas series, Börner has written more than 200 articles for academic journals and scholarly texts and has edited several publications.
+In addition to the four books discussed above, Börner has written more than 300 articles for academic journals and scholarly texts and has edited several publications.
 Her major books include: